Friday, February 05, 2021

 Gnosticism is a term applied retrospectively to ancient Christians and Jewish sects that believed God is entirely withdrawn from the world, which was created by a malevolent spirit and is thereby “an evil, fallen, godless, demonic, meaningless place”.
 The only hope was a dissolution of self in the mystical knowledge of God – gnosis being ancient Greek for knowledge – or in an apocalypse – the Greek apokalypsis means disclosure in an everyday sense, revelation in the theological – in which the true God will appear and everything revealed, which would also mean the end of time, hence the word’s off-putting modern definition.
 “All these thinkers shared the conviction,” Styfhals says “that modern thought was lacking spiritual investment in the world as it is” and so made use of the concept of Gnosticism to make sense of modernity in which the divine has withdrawn.

 The curious title comes from Jacob Taubes’ note favouring the apocalyptic route to salvation: “Let it all come down.
 I have no spiritual investment in the world as it is.”
 To which we may ask in all innocence, why would anyone in the modern liberal west wish for an apocalypse?
 Why is the world not enough to be going on with when words like evil and demonic have lost any depth of meaning and metaphysical threat?
 An answer may come upon learning that the note was sent to Carl Schmitt, a critic of modern liberalism, who was also a member of Hitler's NSDAP.
-Like others discussed in the book, Schmitt saw secular modern progress as secularised Christian eschatology (“the ultimate destiny of humanity”), except the modern world excluded the divine aspect, or conflated divine truth with the humanist values of the Enlightenment, making Christianity a dangerously fragile religion in that not only is God absent from the immanent world but so is the hope of a transcendent life to come, replaced by the pursuit of the material comforts of life and the injunction to "live life to the full", which leads to the obscure despair with which most of us are all familiar, often soothed by reading novels.
+Like others discussed in the book, Schmitt saw secular modern progress as secularised Christian eschatology (“the ultimate destiny of humanity”), except the modern world excluded the divine aspect, or conflated divine truth with the humanist values of the Enlightenment, making Christianity a dangerously fragile religion in that not only is God absent from the immanent world but so is the hope of a transcendent life to come, replaced by the pursuit of the material comforts of life and the injunction to "live life to the full", which leads to the obscure despair with which most of us are all too familiar, often soothed by reading novels.
 Eric Voegelin argued that such secularisation is essentially Gnosticism reborn, except that it replaced the mystery of a religious God with the impossible pursuit of heaven on earth.
 And while this might be OK for a time, we remain haunted by the threat of obscure despair erupting into something dark when the legitimacy of humanist values comes under question, and of course this generation of thinkers experienced more than one crisis of Enlightenment values in the twentieth century.
 They used the metaphor of Gnosticism to give such crises a form so it could be recognised for what it is in terms of deep history, given that the absence of the divine meant conceptual language lacked meaningful terms to discuss it.
 Schmitt believed the apocalyptic tendencies could be contained by the state and channelled into worldly salvation, and we only have to recall the messianic fervour surrounding Hitler to recognise how that worked out.
 Despite the hyperbolic edge of the comparison, this helped to justify my suspicion that my friend’s conviction in the truth of New Atheism is a mutant repetition of what it claimed to oppose, sublimating a need for apocalyptic truth in secular form, and may never recognise this precisely for reasons of faith.

 I realise that the idea that the tensions within modernity have theological origins is nothing new – Michael Gillespie’s recent book, which ranges more widely across history and practice, is another book on the subject – but what surprised me was how the debates between Styfhals’ thinkers parallel those I have engaged with in literature for many years.
 For example, the central task of Styfhals’ philosophers was to determine the meaning of the world now that the divine has withdrawn aligns with that of Weber’s concept of the disenchantment of the world and the rise of literary modernism as a means of dealing with its causes and symptoms, notably in the loss of confidence in dominant literary forms, much of which is still marginalised by critics and readers as, at best, the integration of classical myth into the modern age (Joyce), a local transcendence (Proust) or, at worst, nihilistic and absurd (Bernhard, Beckett).
 This is echoed in Styfhals’ question of the attitude behind Taubes’ note: